-The American Academy of Family Physicians supports effective peer review that is an essential part of improving the quality of health care delivery.
+The American Academy of Family Physicians supports effective peer review as an essential part of improving the quality of health care delivery.
 The membership is encouraged to actively participate in peer review programs to assure the use of high quality, patient-oriented evidence and sensitivity to community needs and practices.
 In addition, family physician participation will allow appropriate peer review for other family physicians.

 In order for meaningful peer review to take place, adherence to the following concepts is essential:

 - The primary goal of peer review should reflect enhancing the quality of care for patients.
-Nonetheless, peer review will increasingly address issues of value-driven care.
+Nonetheless, peer review will increasingly address issues of value driven care.
 Physicians should be the leader of these conversations.

 - Clinical policies for patient care should be established by practicing physicians based upon the best patient-oriented evidence available balanced with sensitivity to local needs and expectations.

-- Physician departure from clinical policies (aka guidelines) should not be interpreted as a prior breach of good medical practice.
+- Physician departure from clinical policies (e.g. clinical guidelines) should not be interpreted as a prior breach of good medical practice.
 Patient preference, the availability of services, and the weighing of individual risks and benefits may substantially influence management.
 Physicians should have access to the full rationale of peer decisions and opportunity for rebuttal if a negative conclusion is reached.